adminpanelone/users-service/README.md

 ```
 CREATE DATABASE adminpanel;
+CREATE USER glenda@'%' IDENTIFIED BY 'putinPidor2022';
-GRANT ALL PRIVILEGES ON adminpanel.* TO 'user123'@'%' IDENTIFIED BY 'pass123';
+GRANT ALL PRIVILEGES ON adminpanel.* TO 'glenda'@'%' IDENTIFIED BY 'putinPidor2022';
 ```